Pederasty in ancient Greece: Sexual practices

-There are no known visual depictions of anal sex between pederastic couples.
 Some vase paintings, which historian William Percy considers a fourth type of pederastic scene in addition to Beazley's three, show the erastês seated with an erection and the erômenos either approaching or climbing into his lap.
 The composition of these scenes is the same as that for depictions of women mounting men who are seated and aroused for intercourse.
 As a cultural norm considered apart from personal preference, anal penetration was most often seen as dishonorable to the one penetrated, or shameful, because of "its potential appearance of being turned into a woman" and because it was feared that it may distract the erômenos from playing the active, penetrative role later in life.
 A fable attributed to Aesop tells how Aeschyne (Shame) consented to enter the human body from behind only as long as Eros did not follow the same path, and would fly away at once if he did.
 A man who acted as the receiver during anal intercourse may have been the recipient of the insult "kinaidos", meaning effeminate.
 No shame was associated with intercrural penetration or any other act that did not involve anal penetration.
 This interpretation is largely based on the thesis presented by Kenneth Dover in 1979.
 Oral sex is likewise not depicted, or directly suggested; anal and oral penetration seem to have been reserved for prostitutes or slaves.

 Dover maintained that the erômenos was ideally not supposed to feel "unmanly" desire for the erastês.
 Nussbaum argues that the depiction of the erômenos as deriving no sexual pleasure from sex with the erastês "may well be a cultural norm that conceals a more complicated reality", as the erômenos is known to have frequently felt intense affection for his erastês and there is evidence that he experienced sexual arousal with him as well.
 In Plato's Phaedrus, it is related that, with time, the erômenos develops a "passionate longing" for his erastês and a "reciprocal love" (anteros) for him that is a replica of the erastês’ love.
 The erômenos is also said to have a desire "similar to the erastes', albeit weaker, to see, to touch, to kiss and to lie with him".